 #6.
 Credit Mutuel Group:

-This is the sixth top bank in France as per the total assets acquired.
+This is the sixth top bank as per the total assets acquired.
 The total assets acquired by Credit Mutuel Group in the year 2016 were Euro 740 billion.
 Credit Mutuel Group was established in the year 1882, around 135 years ago.
 Its head-quarter is located in Strasbourg, Alsace.
 It mainly provides four kinds of services – corporate banking, consumer banking, insurance services, and private banking to the customers of France and also to foreign customers.

 #7.
 La Banque Postale:

-This is the seventh top bank in France as per the total assets acquired.
+This is the seventh top bank as per the total assets acquired.
 The total assets acquired by La Banque Postale in the year 2016 were Euro 230 billion.
 This entity consists of over 10,000 post offices where all corporate and individual customers are served.
 La Banque Postale has over 30,000 employees who serve the customers.

 #8.
 HSBC France: